MaruTama/Mengshen-pinyin-font/DUOYINZI_DICTIONARY.md

 ## pattern 1
-There is one hanzi(kanji) only that can be replaced by variational pronunciation in a phrase.
+There is one hanzi only that can be replaced by variational pronunciation in a phrase.
 | Number | hanzi | pinyin | phrase |
 | ---: | :--- | :--- | :--- |
 | 1|阿|ā|阿托品|